Gilbert Merle

 Gilbert Merle is a Puerto Rican radio announcer who reached the height of his popularity in the "El meneo de la mañana" morning show.
-Gilbert graduated from the Interamerican University In San Germán, Puerto Rico (US).
+Gilbert graduated from the Interamerican University of Puerto Rico In San Germán, Puerto Rico (US).

 As Shanom's long standing radio partner, Gilbert Merle became a radio icon in the media.
 (Shanom and Gilbert are household names to the westerners of the island.)
 Gilbert Merle was part of the first team to have aired a morning show from Puerto Rico to the US mainland.